Japan's SoftBank to sink $2.25B into GM autonomous car unit

 GM said Thursday that it will also sink another $1.1 billion into its GM Cruise automated division.
 The capital infusion is designed to speed large-scale deployment of self-driving robotaxis next year.

 The move widens the SoftBank Vision Fund's influence in ride-hailing services.
-The fund closed a deal in January to spend about $9 billion for a 15 percent stake in Uber.
+The fund closed a deal in January to spend about $9 billion for a 15 percent stake in Uber and also owns a stake in China's top ride-hailing firm Didi Chuxing.

 GM Cruise would remain a wholly owned subsidiary of GM with the automaker holding roughly 80 percent of the business.

-GM has announced plans to carry passengers in self-driving cars that won't have a backup driver in 2019.
+GM has announced plans to carry passengers in self-driving cars that won't have a backup driver in 2019, and CEO Mary Barra said the investment would help to speed that process.
+The company hasn't announced where or exactly when the service will begin.

+Even though SoftBank has spread billions across multiple ride-hailing and autonomous vehicle companies, it has no plans to integrate them, said Michael Ronen, a managing partner.
+"Each company will make its own decisions about what's in the best interest of the company."

+SoftBank was impressed by the speed that GM Cruise is moving toward safely deploying the cars, Ronen said, as well as GM's ability to produce large numbers of electric vehicles needed to start a robotaxi service.